aliciajpan/cake-game/README.md

 ### Data

-1. Pool of flavours cake layers/icing
+1. Pool of flavours cake layers/icing (JSON)
-2. Array of randomly generated cake configurations (uses #1)
+2. Array of randomly generated cake configurations (uses #1) (JSON)
-    - Some limits on number of cake layers, etc.
+    - Some limits on number of cake layers (max 3)
     - What each cake object looks like:

     ```